open-h-embodiment/data-collection/README.md

 ## 🚀 LeRobot Installation

-Before using the conversion scripts and following this guide, you need to install the correct version of LeRobot:
+Before using the conversion scripts and following this dataset preparation guide, you need to install the correct version of LeRobot:

 ### Required Version: LeRobot v0.3.3